 It’s the posh, posh traveling life for eccentric Grandpa Potts.
 Fans would be surprised by the places a shed can take you, and the trouble one case of mistaken identity can cause!

 Later, Jeffries moved from in front of the camera to behind to write and direct The Railway Children and The Amazing Mr. Blunden, both well-received.
-Jeffries had a negative view of television acting early on but played ‘Grandad’ in a 1993 season of Woof.
+He had a negative view of television acting early on, but played ‘Grandad’ in a 1993 season of Woof.
 He retired in 2001 due to his declining health.
 Jeffries passed away in 2010 at the age of 83 after suffering from vascular dementia.

 5. Gert Fröbe (Baron Bomburst)

 Additionally, Fröbe was an ally for Mercedes-Benz in some commercials promoting the coupe and sedan.
-Sadly, this famous villain with a heart of gold died in 1988 from a heart attack.
+Sadly, this famous villain with a heart of not-quite-gold died in 1988 from a heart attack.
 He was 75 years old.

 6. Anna Quayle (Baroness Bomburst)

-She’s his little chu-chi face, coo-chi, coo- The Baroness loved the Baron, enough for spontaneous, synchronized dance routines, handshakes, and matching gaudy jewelry.
+She’s his little chu-chi face, coo-chi, coo.
+The Baroness loved the Baron, enough for spontaneous, synchronized dance routines, handshakes, and matching gaudy jewelry.

 Quayle won Broadway’s 1963 Tony Award for her supporting role in Stop the World— I Want to Get Off.
-Then she populated a small but memorable scene in A Hard Day’s Night, alongside John Lennon.
+Then she populated a small but memorable scene in The Beatles’ A Hard Day’s Night, alongside John Lennon.
 Late in her career, Quayle was a part of the long-running soap, Grange Hill for 85 episodes as Mrs. Monroe until 1994.
 This was essentially her final role, however.